ChrisPy-Pata/Verum/README.md

 ## Tech Stack

 - **Frontend**: Streamlit for interactive web interface
-- **AI Models**: Mainly Groq's Llama 3 70B , but can also use other Groq's API models that supports tool/function tool calling.
+- **AI Models**: Mainly Groq's Llama 3 70B , but can also use other Groq's API models that support tool/function tool calling.
 - **Tools**: LangChain for agent orchestration and tool management
 - **Web Scraping**: Crawl4AI for content extraction
 - **NLP**: KeyBERT and spaCy for keyword and entity extraction